SadamEndris/Kaffi-Design/README.md

-# this a project for a fasion company called kaffi design
+# this is  a project for a fasion company called kaffi design